A snapshot of our science

 What are the dangers?

 The 3 things Americans say are most important when they vote are: jobs and the economy, health and personal security, and geopolitical stability as experienced by refugee crisis, civil chaos, and terrorism.
-See the effect Climate Change could cause.
+See the effects climate change.

 -NASA